 Flight Performance Training are pleased to announce that we have gained approval for the CAA to deliverFI and IRI seminars from our facility at Brighton City airport.
-The seminars will be run in association with Dorothy Saul-Pooley, with the first seminar scheduled for the 29th-30th January 2020.
+The seminars will be run in association with Dorothy Saul-Pooley, with the next seminar scheduled for the 2nd-3rd April 2020.

 Jet Masterclass elite programme

 Flight Performance Training are pleased to introduce the elitePILOT ™ training program delivered by our training partners Jet MASTERCLASS.
 The newly certified elitePILOT ™ Airline Readiness Programme is enhanced Multi Crew Co-operation training to Airline Pilot Standards (APS MCC).
 It is designed to ‘bridge’ pilots from fATPL to first multi-pilot jet type rating and incorporates advanced swept-wing jet handling and airline operations scenario training.

 Developed from the ground-up to meet a growing demand for high quality airline pilots, our competency-based training programme focuses on developing the necessary knowledge, skill and behaviours required to succeed in a fast-paced, safety-critical environment.

 Flight Performance Training Ltd (GBR.ATO.0491) has submitted to the UK CAA a Training Manual, Issue 2.0 Revision 1, dated 8th May 2019, in support of its application for Advanced UPRT course approval.